socketplane/socketplane/README.md

 While Golang, Docker and OVS can run on many operating systems, we are currently running tests and QA against [Ubuntu](http://www.ubuntu.com/download) and [Fedora](https://getfedora.org/).

+> Note: If you are using Virtualbox, please take care of the following before proceeding with the installation :
+* Clustering over NAT adapter will not work.
+Hence, the Virtualbox VMs must have either **Host-Only Adapter (or) Internal Network (or) Bridged adapter** installed for clustering to work.
+* The VMs/Hosts must have **unique hostname**.
+Make sure that /etc/hosts in the VMs have the unique hostname updated.

     curl -sSL https://get.socketplane.io/ | sudo sh

 or